 Dynamic Scoring: A Back-of-the-Envelope GuideN.
 Gregory Mankiw, Matthew Weinzierl

 NBER Working Paper No. 11000 This paper uses the neoclassical growth model to examine the extent to which a tax cut pays for itself through higher economic growth.
 The model yields simple expressions for the steady-state feedback effect of a tax cut.
 The feedback is surprisingly large: for standard parameter values, half of a capital tax cut is self-financing.
 The paper considers various generalizations of the basic model, including elastic labor supply departures from infinite horizons, and non-neoclassical production settings.
 It also examines how the steady-state results are modified when one considers the transition path to the steady state.
-An NBER digest for this paper is available.
-Published: Mankiw, N. Gregory and Matthew Weinzierl.
-"Dynamic Scoring: A Back-of-the-Envelope Guide," Journal of Public Economics, 2006, v90(8-9,Sep), 1415-1433.
-This paper is available as PDF (322 K) or via email.
+A non-technical summary of this paper is available in the July 2005 NBER Digest.

 |